Pregnant and wondering when your baby might be due?

-If you are given two due dates, it’s a great idea to take the one which is furthest away, because you’ll have less pressure for an induction and your baby can be born when he/she is ready, rather than anyone else.
-You’ll notice by making slight adjustments to your cycle length and luteal phase in the calculator below, it can effect the due date by days – because most of our bodies don’t run to the averages which standard pregnancy calculators or charts use, as well as your doctor’s.
+In the due date calculator below, you’ll notice that by making slight adjustments to your cycle length and luteal phase in the calculator below, it can effect the due date.
+This is because most of our bodies don’t run to the averages which standard due date calculators or charts use (which is the same as a doctor or midwife would use).
 Given that many women don’t know their cycle length and luteal phase, you can begin to see why it’s called an ‘estimated’ due date!

 Trust Your Baby… He Knows His Due Date, Not Anyone Else!

-The vast majority of babies know when it’s time to be born based on their own physical and developmental readiness, so for this reason we encourage you to remember that a pregnancy is still classed as full term up to 42 weeks.
-Rest assured if you do go post-dates (as frustrating as it may be!), in a healthy pregnancy, you are giving your baby the best chance to be born happy and healthy and of course, less interventions for you too.
-Routine and unnecessary inductions only add to possible complications (including caesareans) and traumatic births.
+Unfortunately, no doctor — nor any due date calculator — will be able to give you an exact due date.
+The vast majority of babies know when it’s time to be born based on their own physical and developmental readiness.
+So for this reason we encourage you to remember that a pregnancy is still classed as full term up to 42 weeks.
+Rest assured if you do go post-dates (as frustrating as it may be!), in a healthy pregnancy, remind yourself that you are giving your baby the best chance to be born happy and healthy.
+Of course, being patient can mean less intervention and a better recovery for you too.
+Routine and unnecessary inductions only add to possible complications — including caesareans — and traumatic births.

 Give your healthy, unborn baby a most precious gift of allowing him or her to arrive on their own birthday.
 Check out our article, 40 reasons to give your baby (at least!)
 40 weeks, here.